Tony Hawk's Underground: Critical response

 The walking and driving controls were criticized.
 Bramwell claimed that these modes felt "like they've been attached with an old stick of glue that's about as adhesive as baby oil".
 Knutson agreed, though he praised the novelty of these diversions.
 He stated that "the Tony Hawk series has always had exceptional controls" and that Underground, overall, was no exception.
 Perry felt that the feature increased levels' replay value.
-Similarly, Famitsu reviewers noted that, although the game's fast pace makes it extremely challenging at times, the high difficulty provides a sense of accomplishment when jumps and tricks are performed correctly.
+Similarly, Famitsu reviewers noted that, although the fast pace was extremely challenging at times, the high difficulty provides a sense of accomplishment when jumps and tricks are performed correctly.
 Williams found the GameCube version's controls mediocre, albeit manageable.
 Damon Brown from GameSpot said that the mobile version's restrictive controls—many tricks require three button inputs—were that version's only caveat.

 Sales and accolades

 Underground won Best Sports Game at the 2003 Game Critics Awards hosted by Electronic Entertainment Expo (E3).
 The 2004 MTV Video Music Awards introduced a new category, Best Video Game Soundtrack, which Underground won.
+During the AIAS' 7th Annual Interactive Achievement Awards, Underground received nominations for Console Action Sports Game of the Year, Outstanding Achievement in Game Design, and Outstanding Achievement in Licensed Soundtrack.

-In Europe the week after the game's release, the PlayStation 2, Xbox, and GameCube versions were respectively the fifth, sixth, and eighth-best selling games for those consoles.
+In Europe the week after the release, the PlayStation 2, Xbox, and GameCube versions were respectively the fifth, sixth, and eighth-best selling games for those consoles.
 It would remain uninterrupted in the top twenty of every week until January 24, 2004, for the Xbox and GameCube and February 21 for the PlayStation 2, inclusive.
-As of December 2007, the PlayStation 2 edition of the game had sold 2.11 million copies in the United States.
+As of December 2007, the PlayStation 2 version had sold 2.11 million copies in the United States.
 The GameCube version made Nintendo's Player's Choice list by selling 250,000 copies in the United States.
 Its PlayStation 2 version also received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.

 Sequel

-Neversoft and Activision released a sequel, Underground 2, on October 4, 2004, for Microsoft Windows, GameCube, PlayStation 2, Xbox, Game Boy Advance, and PlayStation Portable consoles.
+Neversoft and Activision released a sequel, Underground 2, on October 4, 2004, for Windows, GameCube, PlayStation 2, Xbox, Game Boy Advance, and PlayStation Portable consoles.
 The plot continues that of Underground and focuses on the player character and their team sabotaging an opposing team.
-The gameplay, structure, and level design are very similar to those of Underground.
-However, Underground 2 features new tricks and gameplay mechanics, like the Natas spin, the ability to plant customized stickers in levels with the "sticker slap", a slow-motion "Focus" mode, and the ability to earn points by having a tantrum after falling.
-The plot is set in new locations, including Boston, New Orleans, Berlin, and Barcelona.
+The gameplay, structure, and level design are very similar to those of Underground, but Underground 2 features new tricks and gameplay mechanics, like the Natas spin, the ability to plant customized stickers in levels with the "sticker slap", a slow-motion "Focus" mode, and the ability to earn points by having a tantrum after falling.
+The plot is set in new locations, including Boston, New Orleans, Berlin, Barcelona, and Skatopia.